thewhitelisted/brain/src/site/notes/zettelkasten/!! homepage.md

 on the left side of the page you can see a nav-bar that you can use to go through my notes

-also kinda important thing: by no means is anything i write here actual advice, it's just my personal thoughts and methods.
+also kinda important thing: by no means is anything i write here actual advice or credible information, it's just my personal thoughts and methods.

 ## about-me